neelmewada/AR-Furniture-Shopping-App/README.md

-# AR based Furniture Shopping iOS App
+# AR based Furniture eCommerce iOS App

-An AR based Furniture Shopping iOS App made with UIKit and Swift.
-I developed this project to showcase and demonstrate exactly how AR techonology can be used by Furniture eCommerce companies to let customers try out their furnitures right in their home and increase their likeliness to purchase it.
+An AR based **Furniture eCommerce** iOS App made with UIKit and Swift.
+I developed this project to showcase and demonstrate exactly how AR techonology can be used by a Furniture eCommerce company to let customers try out their furnitures right in their home and increase their likeliness to purchase it.

 **Technologies Used**: Swift, MVVM design pattern, UIKit, ARKit, SceneKit, Firebase